MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/creating-an-edge-extension.md

 ---
 description: Learn how to create an Edge extension with some helpful tutorials and videos!
-title: Extensions: Creating an Edge extension - Microsoft Edge Development
+title: Extensions - Creating an Edge extension - Microsoft Edge Development
 author: abbycar
 ---